okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 <ApiLifecycle access="ie" /><br>

-This guide shows how to customize the self-service password recovery flow using Okta's embedded solutions.
-Specifically, it details how you can better control your user's password recovery experience using email authentication and magic links.
+This guide shows you how to integrate  [Email Magic Links (EML)](https://www.okta.com/passwordless-authentication/#email-magic-link) into the self-service password recovery flow of your applications using Okta's embedded solutions.

 ---
 **Learning outcomes**

-* Understand the supported flows within password recovery
+* Understand the flows supported by password recovery
-* Learn step-by-step how to customize your user's password recovery experience
+* Learn to customize your user's password recovery experience

 **What you need**